Gleaning data from preferences and purchases.

 Date: Second weekend in September.

-Location: Set amidst farmlands in a county agricultural fairground's dim and dusty barns
+Location: Set amidst farmlands in a county agricultural fairground's dim and dusty barns.

 Weather: The 2014 weekend was brutally hot vs. this year, which was beautiful.
 The crowd seemed smaller this year, but once tallied, sales figures were the same year over year.